 Linkage with the IEA GHG generated discussion.
 This had been agreed in principle at the IEA GHG R&D Executive Committee meeting in South Korea on 26 October 2007.
 The Chair asked for clarification on the process by which the IEA GHG advances studies.
-Jürgen-Friedrich Hake of Germany, a member of the IEA GHG, stated the CSLF can propose new studies directly to the operating agent of the IEA GHG.
-The agent will handle all the details for the Executive Committee.
+Jürgen-Friedrich Hake of Germany, a member of the IEA GHG, stated the CSLF can propose new studies without going through the IEA GHG Executive Committee.
 Mr. Hake stated the process within the IEA GHG is to solicit new ideas and then put them before a preliminary vote.
 It is important for the CSLF to notify any of the Technical Group delegates who are affiliated with the IEA GHG whenever there are ideas to be submitted.
 After ensuing discussion there was consensus that the Chair should submit some ideas for the 9th International Conference on Greenhouse Gas Technologies (GHGT-9), being held November 2008 in the United States.